davefiddes/c2000-inverter/docs/Tesla-M3-JTAG-cable.md

 ## Off The Shelf Solution

-An easy to use JTAG adapter is being build by Damien Maguire.
+An easy to use JTAG adapter is being built by Damien Maguire.
 Details of this can be found [here](https://openinverter.org/forum/viewtopic.php?p=32184).

 ## DIY adapter